 - Tell us about the lake.

-Our lakefront activities include waterskiing, wakeboarding, kneeboarding, paddleboats, paddleboards, canoeing, and kayaking.
+Our lakefront activities include waterskiing, wakeboarding, kneeboarding, banana boating, paddleboats, paddleboards, canoeing, kayaking and fishing.

 - How many counselors are there per cabin?